Vansh-Sharma/Expo-Authentication-Flow/README.md

 Requirements:

-Connect firebase with app for authentication to work - create a method with the API keys given and import it when needed Multiple packages required to make app function - react navigation, firebase, react native, expo (Google to confirm)
+Connect firebase with app for authentication to work - create a file with the API keys given after registering firebase project and import it when needed.
+Multiple packages required to make app function - react navigation, firebase, react native, expo (Google to confirm)